psrc/soundcast/README.md

 Read the User's Guide to learn how to install and run Soundcast.

 ## [Releases](https://github.com/psrc/soundcast/releases/tag/v2.1)
-[Download official code releases and inputs].
+Download official code releases and inputs.